-- a) The Company had divested its entire shareholding in Exide Life Insurance Company Limited, a material wholly owned subsidiary of the Company during the year under report. - b) The Company had incorporated a wholly owned subsidiary in the name of 'Exide Energy Solutions Limited' during the year under report. - The Board of Directors of the Company at its meeting held on March 29, 2022 had approved a Scheme of amalgamation of its wholly owned subsidiary, Chloride

-- Power Systems & Solutions Limited with itself subject to necessary approvals and sanctions from regulatory authorities as required. - d) In the light of heightened concern on spread of Covid-19 across the nation during the year under report, the Company had temporarily scaled down its operation at some of the manufacturing units in accordance with Government directives and guidelines on health and safety of the workforce.
+- a) The Company had divested its entire shareholding in Exide Life Insurance Company Limited, a material wholly owned subsidiary of the Company during the year under report. - b) The Company had incorporated a wholly owned subsidiary in the name of 'Exide Energy Solutions Limited' during the year under report. - c) The Board of Directors of the Company at its meeting held on March 29, 2022 had approved a Scheme of amalgamation of its wholly owned subsidiary, Chloride d) In the light of heightened concern on spread of Covid-19 across the nation during the year under report, the Company had temporarily scaled down its operation at some of the manufacturing units in accordance with Government directives and guidelines on health and safety of the workforce.